zorganovic/mobx-starter/README.md

 Here we just have actions, which are just namespaced functions _(namespace = action filename)_ that affect the state.

-All the re-rendering is efficiently taken care by [MobX](https://github.com/mobxjs/mobx) so you can only focus on two things:
+All the re-rendering is efficiently taken care by [MobX](https://github.com/mobxjs/mobx) so you can focus on two things:

 `What to name your action?` and `what should it do?`